amimul/ADA-EPFL/README.md

 # Distribution of Work
 - Adriaan: Data Cleaning, Milestone II, all the code except network analysis, textual description and documentation of notebook, recipe suggestion pipeline concept and code
 - Claas: network analysis code and discussion, writing data story, poster and presentation, iteration on LDA model, recipe suggestion pipeline concept
-- Amimul: LDA Topic modelling on the initial uncleaned ingredient bags of words, first Apriori approach and first implementation, Attempt to visualize Recipes in LDA space.
+- Amimul: LDA Topic modelling on the ingredient bags of words, first Apriori approach and first implementation, Attempt to visualize Recipes in LDA space.